 It is clear that scope creep may have an impact on cost and schedule but in new product development there is always a degree of uncertainty.
 We try to accommodate it as much as possible by adding a small contingency to cover any unknowns.

 It is generally accepted that “excessive” scope creep will necessitate an analysis of impact to the both the project cost and schedule.
 However, schedule slippage alone (with no change in scope) can also negatively impact cost.
-The slippage my result from a compression of timescales due to a late project start, delays resulting from untimely provision of information, receipt of incomplete / inaccurate or changing data, delayed design feed-back, staff availability etc. All these things are unforeseen and unplanned, so consequently may result in project slip.
+The slippage might result from a compression of timescales due to a late project start, delays resulting from untimely provision of information, receipt of incomplete / inaccurate or changing data, delayed design feed-back, staff availability etc. All these things are unforeseen and unplanned, so consequently may result in project slip.

 Experience says that delivery dead-lines are rarely allowed to go backwards and one thing is for sure: the more schedule becomes important, the more it needs to be closely monitored and regularly reported.
 A rule-of-thumb that I was taught on my DFSS course was to set the monitoring period to no more than you could afford to slip.